 b.
 To elect a board of directors who must complete the organization of the corporation (including adopting by-laws for the operation of the Corporation).

 IT IS IMPERATIVE THAT THE ORGANIZATIONAL MEETING TAKE PLACE WITHIN TWO YEARS OF THE DATE OF INCORPORATION AS REQUIRED BY SECTION 180 OF THE MISSISSIPPI CONSTITUTION.
-IF THIS REQUIREMENT IS NOT MET, THE CORPORATION’S CHARTER IS VOID.
+IF THIS REQUIREMENT IS NOT MET, A COURT MAY DETERMINE THE CORPORATION’S CHARTER IS VOID.

 Additional Registration as a Charity May Be Required